Croydon Park - Enfield

 Croydon Park - Enfield has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 27 projects that could impact the area.
-Notable ones include Inner West Council Infrastructure Program, Enfield Aquatic Centre Redevelopment, Cielo Apartments (formerly Live Well Apartments), and The Carlyle Enfield.
-The following list details those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 26 projects that may impact the area.
+Notable ones include Inner West Council Infrastructure Program, Enfield Aquatic Centre Redevelopment, Cielo Apartments (Live Well Apartments), and The Carlyle Enfield.
+Below is a list of those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.